 Director of Human Resources

-Manager of Program Services
+Director of Program Services

 Karen Harvey joined the Coalition in 1999, and has over 25 years of human resource management, workforce development, and fiscal management experience in the nonprofit, corporate, and government sectors.
 At UAC, she supports the new program intake process, and provides organizational support to programs that are considered to be "in crisis" stabilizing operations and increasing program effectiveness.
 Karen also assists with the analysis, coordination, and creation of best practices for UAC program services.
 Prior to becoming Manager of Program Services, she was the Deputy Director for Workforce Development Programs and Director of the Employment, Advancement, Retention (EARN), Partnership for Jobs, and Housing and the Career Employment Program (CEP).

-Interim Director, Community and Economic Development
+Director, Community and Economic Development